This guide provides recommendations for high-quality open access resources, freely accessible to anyone.

-The resources identified in this guide can be accessed and used by Bond alumni and microcredential learners.
+The resources identified in this guide can be accessed by Bond alumni and microcredential learners.

 Alumni are welcome to borrow from the John & Alison Kearney Main and Law Libraries at no charge.

 For additional information about IT services, please view the 'As an alumnus or a graduating student, what IT services will I retain access to?'
 FAQ.

 Library Search has lots of open resources